apify/apify-docs/sources/academy/webscraping/scraping_basics_python/11_scraping_variants.md

 </div>
 ```

-These elements aren't visible to a regular visitor.
-They're there just for the eventuality that JavaScript fails to work, otherwise they're hidden.
-This is a great find which allows us to stay lean with our scraper.
+These elements aren't visible to regular visitors.
+They're there just in case JavaScript fails to work, otherwise they're hidden.
+This is a great find because it allows us to keep our scraper lightweight.

 ## Extracting variants

-Using our knowledge of Beautiful Soup we can locate the options and extract the data we need:
+Using our knowledge of Beautiful Soup, we can locate the options and extract the data we need:

 ```py
 ...